 Ever since my last serious relationship ended four years ago, I’ve become a professional dater.
 I’ve been on about 500 first dates (no exaggeration) and been in a number successful relationships in the last four years.
 The most important thing I’ve discovered is that dating older men is the antidote to modern dating’s notorious disappointments.
 Dating older men turned out to be the answer to my dating problems, and this changeover solved every dating frustration.
 So, if you’ve had bad luck in dating, I guess I’m wondering – have you stopped to think that maybe it’s time to check a new pool (*cough* older men) in order to find that elusive Mr. Right?
 Men in their 40s are the best kept secret for any millennial woman looking for a serious man who will actually check off all the boxes.
-In these last four years I’ve dipped in and out of singlehood, never shying away from meeting (and dating) new people.
+These men have checked off certain important milestones in their lives in order to be a well-rounded, whole person who is completely ready for a relationship.
+In the last four years I’ve dipped in and out of singlehood, never shying away from meeting (and dating) new people, and I’ve learned a lot along the way.

 Dating can bring out every emotion from fabulous and fun to frustrating and frightening, but that’s never caused me to avoid it.
 Am I picky?
 Hell yes.
 Aren’t we all?
 High standards, high self-worth and high expectations are all crucial, and older men are the ones who will live up to those ideals.
 I personally date men who are a minimum of 10 years older than me, and the oldest I dated was 21 years older.
 This particular relationship occurred when I was 24, fresh out of a serious relationship which ended quite horribly.
 My friend’s 45-year-old boss charmed me and showed me the benefits of going older.
 Fancy dinners, cocktail parties, opening doors, picking me up, checking in on a regular basis, and confidently speaking of a serious future together were only some of the perks.
 There were no mind games, no lapsed text conversations, and no bullshit.
 Suddenly, dating older men seemed like the answer to all my dating woes.
 He definitely converted me as I began dating a new age bracket, and my experiences dating older men since have been awesome.
 Here are 5 major benefits of dating older men: